tolinwei/tube-vim/README.md

      ```
      sudo apt-get update
      sudo apt-get upgrade
-     sudo apt-get install git wget
+     sudo apt-get install git
      ```

-3. Have Vim at least 7.3 installed (7.4 is recommanded).
+2. Have Vim at least 7.3 installed (7.4 is recommanded).
 You may try to install it via the software manager (like `apt-get` of Debian-like Linux) using `sudo apt-get install vim` or `sudo yum install vim` or others depending on what OS you're running, and then type `vim -version` to print out the version on console.

      Some of the Linux distributions include older version of Vim (< 7.3) in software manager's repositories, you may consider to compile, make and install it from source code.